-Nevada State College will phase in the return of all employees over time in a coordinated process to ensure appropriate social distancing, availability of PPE (personal protective equipment), and coverage for essential services.
+Nevada State College phased in the return of all employees over time in a coordinated process to ensure appropriate social distancing, availability of PPE (personal protective equipment), and coverage for essential services.

-NSC will assess expanded staffing based on mission-critical operations, ability to control and manage specific work environments, and necessity to access on-site resources.
-Individual departments, in coordination with campus Leadership and Executives, will identify and develop appropriate reentry plans.
-Approved plans will be communicated to all employees through the supervisory chain of command.
+Nevada State will continue to assess expanded staffing based on mission-critical operations, ability to control and manage specific work environments, and necessity to access on-site resources.
+Individual departments, in coordination with campus Leadership and Executives, identify and develop appropriate plans and will make changes as necessary.
+Approved plans are communicated to all employees through the supervisory chain of command.